asemio/SZXX/README.md

 However a **significant** amount of work has gone into performance optimizations.

-It takes a lot of CPU work to extract each row from an XLSX file: ZIP is a format designed for floppy disks and old hard drives, XML is quite verbose, and XLSX requires reading and parsing **a lot** of XML data just to produce a single row of output.
+It takes a lot of CPU work to extract each row from an XLSX file:
+- the ZIP format was designed for floppy disks and old hard drives
+- the XML format is quite verbose and inefficient
+- the XLSX format requires reading and parsing **a lot** of XML data just to produce a single row of XLSX output

 All in all:
 - `SZXX.Zip` is fast
 - `SZXX.Xml` is respectable
-- `SZXX.Xlsx` is slow compared to a CSV parser, but comparable to the average simpler non-streaming parsers that load everything into memory.
-An equally optimized non-streaming parser should be faster than `SZXX.Xlsx`.
+- `SZXX.Xlsx` is slow compared to a CSV parser, but comparable to the average (simpler) non-streaming parsers that load everything into memory.
+An equally optimized non-streaming parser should manage to be faster than `SZXX.Xlsx`.

 Using 1 core on an ancient 2015 Macbook Pro, SZXX processes an enormous 28-column x 1,048,576-row XLSX file in 99 seconds **using only 11MB of memory**.
 The same file takes 70 seconds to open in LibreOffice using 2 cores and **1.8GB of memory**.